-An Mi-171 was taking off carrying two large SATCOM antennas installed on top of the external pylons.
-It is one of the nearly 100 Russian-made Mi-17/171s which represent a large portion of medium transport helicopters in service with PLA Army Aviation (LH) as well as PLAAF.
+Two PLA Army Aviation (LH) Mi-171medium transport helicopters were taking off.
 In order to replace the obsolete Z-5/Mi-4, the first batch of 24 Mi-17s were purchased in 1991 following the US government's refusal to sell more S-70Cs.
 Additional Mi-17-1Vs were acquired later.
 Another 35 improved Mi-171s were purchased in 1995 with a weather radar installed in the chin.
 Both Mi-17 and Mi-17-1V have been upgraded to the Mi-171standard in recent years.
 Since then they have been gradually upgraded by adding IFF, ASO-2V chaff/flare dispensers and external pylons for carrying up to six bombs, fuel tanks (either external or internal), or rocket launchers.
 Some are also able to lay mines or drop paratroopers.
 However unlike the similar type in service with Russian Army (Mi-8TV), these locally modified Mi-171s lack cockpit armor plates, nose machine gun, engine exhaust IR suppressors.
 Its cruise speed is 230km and range is 1,000km.
 Apparently this cheap, robust and versatile helicopter has become the backbone of LH.
-A few Mi-171s (S/N 3067x, LH 957xx) are upgraded with a search light, an IRST turret, and a terrain following radar (?) in the nose for SAR missions.
-Some Mi-171s had an IR jammer (SOEP-V1A?) installed which works together with the flare dispenser to protect the helicopter from MANPADS attacks.
-Some Mi-171s (S/N LH947xx, 967xx, 997xx) was seen with a cylindrical SATCOM antenna installed on top of the tail boom.
+A few PLAAF Mi-171s (S/N 51x1x) were upgraded with a search light, an IRST turret, flare/chaff launchers, and a terrain following radar in the nose for SAR missions.
+Some Mi-171s had an IR jammer (SOEP-V1A) installed which works together with the flare dispenser to protect the helicopter from MANPADS attacks.
+Some Mi-171s (S/N LH9817xx) was seen with a SATCOM antenna installed on top of the tail boom.
 At least one Mi-171 communication jamming (?) variant was installed with multiple blade antennas on top and

 beneath the cockpit, as well as on the rear boom.
 A hemispherical

-In 2001, the Army Aviation introduced the new Mi-17-V5 transport helicopter (S/N LH917xx, 927xx, 937xx, 947xx, 977xx).
+In 2001, the Army Aviation introduced the Mi-17-V5 transport helicopter (S/N LH9537xx,9717xx, 9927xx, 9627xx, 9617xx, 9217xx, 9517xx).
 This variant features a solid nose, two TV3-117VM engines (max power 2,200hp) and a hydraulically operated loading ramp.
 The two sliding doors on both sides of the cabin are also enlarged for quick troop disembarkation.
 Some specifications: max TO weight 13,000kg, max internal load 4,000kg, max external load 4,500kg, cruise speed 230km/h, range 715km, hover ceiling 3,980m (no ground effect).
 All were imported from Russia via China United Airline for "civilian purpose".
 25 more were imported in 2003-04 as the improved Mi-17-V7s with the more powerful VK-2500 engines (max power 2,400hp).
-They are mainly used for high altitude and VIP missions in Tibet and Xinjiang replacing the old S-70Cs (S/N LH927xx, 937xx, 947xx).
-Like Mi-171, some have been fitted with external pylons to carry rocket launchers and fuel tanks (attached to the outside of the cabin wall).
-A few were upgraded to fire KD-9 ATGMs.
-A small number of Mi-17-V7s are also in service with PLAAF (S/N 11x5x) for SAR purpose.
+They are mainly used for high altitude and VIP missions in Tibet and Xinjiang replacing the old S-70Cs (S/N 9727xx).
+Like Mi-171, some were fitted with external pylons to carry rocket launchers and fuel tanks (attached to the outside of the cabin wall).
+A few were modified to fire KD-9 ATGMs.
+A small number of Mi-17-V7s are also in service with PLAAF (S/N 53x1x) for SAR purpose.
 They were also modified with an IRST turret, a terrain following radarand a search light mounted under the cabin as well as a Beidou antenna on top of the tail boom for all-weather SAR missions.
 The pilots are equipped with NVGs.
-Some were upgraded with a SATCOM antenna installed on top of the tail boom as well as a terrain following radar (?) mounted under the nose.
-Some Mi-17-V5s have been upgraded with laser and radar warning sensors mounted on both sides of the nose.
-Recent images indicated some are able to carry up to 8 KD-9 ATMs for attack role.
+Some were upgraded with a SATCOM antenna installed on top of the tail boom.
+A few Mi-17-V5/V7s (S/N 9927xx, 9727xx) were upgraded with MAWS, LWR and RWR antennas as well as flotation air bags for special operation purpose.

 Since 2006, the newly redesigned Mi-171E has been in service the Army and PLAAF (S/N LH9217xx,9937xx, 9717xx, 9727xx, 9827xx, 9117xx, 9107xx, 53x2x) which has a similar configuration (solid nose and loading ramp) to Mi-17V5.
-A few VIP models were also imported with two fuel tanks carried externally (they are installed internally on regular ones).
+A few VIP models were also imported with two fuel tanks carried externally (they are installed internally on regular transport version).
 All Mi-17/171/171Es have been upgraded with a pair of communication antennas on top of and beneath the boom.
 A large digital moving map display has been installed in the cockpit.
 Some have aSATCOMantenna installed on top of the tail boom.
 Others were seen with a Beidou/GPS antenna installed on top of the tail boom ahead of the tail rotor.
 It was reported that China signed a contract of purchasing additional 52 Mi-171Es in August 2012 powered by VK-2500-03 engines.
-They were delivered to PLAAF and the Army Aviation (S/N LH937xx, 917xx, 11x5x).
-Recentimages (May 2015) showed that some Mi-171Es are armed with a 12.7mm machine gun for suppressing "soft targets" on the ground through the side loading door.
+They were delivered to PLAAF and the Army Aviation.
+Images released in May 2015 showed that some Mi-171Es are armed with a 12.7mm machine gun (QJH001) for suppressing "soft targets" on the ground through the side loading door.
 A recent image (August 2020) indicated that a special operation version of Mi-171 (newly delivered, S/N 9937xx) is in service equipped with Z-20 style RWR, LWR and MAWS sensors as well as flotation air bags.
 A recent video (December 2021) indicated that Mi-171 has been carrying a new self-protecting pod with forward and side looking MAWS sensors.
 A recent image (January 2021) indicated that a new batch of Mi-171Es were imported wearing a desert camouflage for the Gobi desert in Northwest China (S/N 997xx).

 A PLAN Ka-28 ASW helicopter was taking off.
 The Navy acquired 6 ASW version (S/N 9144-9194) and 3 SAR version (Ka-27PS, S/N 9114-9134) between 1999-2000.
 An independent Ka-28 regiment was then established at the East Sea Fleet to fly the helicopter.
-These Ka-27/28 helicopters are expected to be stationed onboard the 052B/C/D DDGs as well as 4 Sovremenny DDGs purchased from Russia, where they might also provide over-the-horizon target information for the SS-N-22 supersonic missile.
+These Ka-27/28 helicopters were expected to be stationed onboard the 052B/C/D DDGs, 055 DDG as well as 4 Sovremenny DDGs purchased from Russia, where they might also provide over-the-horizon target information for the SS-N-22 supersonic missile.
 The ASW version is equipped with a chin-mounted a Splash Drop/Osminog surface search radar, RGB-16 sonobuoys, an APM-73V MAD underneath the tail boom and a VGS-3 dipping sonar.
 It can carry 6-8 PLAB-250-120 depth charges or a 350mm APR-3E guided torpedo in its internal bomb bay.
 This allows a single helicopter to carry out ASW missions as both hunter and killer.
 The import of Ka-28 from Russia indicates the helicopter was selected over the lighter and less well equipped Z-9C for ASW missions, even though the later has become the standard ASW helicopter for smaller Luhu class DDGs and 054A/B FFGs.
 In October 2009 it was reported that 8 more Ka-28s (S/N 9204-9274) were ordered and all have been in service with PLAN.
-The latestimage(June 2016) indicated that anEO turrethas been installed underneath the fuselage of a Ka-27PS SAR helicopter.
+A recentimage(June 2016) indicated that anEO turrethas been installed underneath the fuselage of a Ka-27PS SAR helicopter.
 A recent image (October 2020) suggested that Ka-28 could be stationed onboard Type 075 LHD.
 The latest video (February 2021) indicated that some Ka-28s started to carry a new 2-digit serial number.

 It was first rumored in early 2010 that PLAN acquired at least one Ka-31